ngs-docs/angus/pop_gen_tutorial.rst

 	- http://datadryad.org/bitstream/handle/10255/dryad.101389/Massoko_Dryad_VCF_final.vcf.gz
 	- These data had been filtered for quality
 	- And only variable sites had been retained
-	- And phased using the program BEAGLE, which relies on linkage disequilibrium to phase haplotypes
+	- And phased using the program `BEAGLE`, which relies on linkage disequilibrium to phase haplotypes

 Made the VCF smaller so we could analyze it in this lifetime: 36 individuals and no indels.::